Security Thoughts

 My answer was: "use HEAD! (in both senses :)"

-It came out that RFC says it's not possible to use it.
+RFC says it's not possible to use it.

 Infact, Apache doesn't satisfy a HEAD request with Content-Length header in response.